 Prerequisites For Admission

-If you have a post-secondary education in a non-health area, we’ve made it possible for you to study with us simply by taking the Induction course in combination with our M. OMSc program, to assist you with the anatomy and physiology training you are missing or weak on.
-The Inductions The CAO’s Induction Course is a PRE-COURSE that is designed to give applicants an introduction to basic anatomy and physiology before entering their first year of the M. OMSc program
+If you have education in a non-health area, we’ve made it possible for you to study with us simply by taking the Induction Course to allow entry to our M. OMSc program.
+The CAO’s Induction Course is a PRE-COURSE that is designed to give applicants an introduction to basic anatomy and physiology before entering their first year of the M. OMSc program.

 Students are not required to obtain their own malpractice insurance to participate in the program as the CAO’s classrooms and student clinic are fully insured already.